CaedanLavender/CaedanLavender/README.md

 ### Ahoy there, I'm Caedan

-# Student / developer in the making
+# Student ➔ Developer
 Right now, I'm studying with [MissionReady HQ](https://www.missionreadyhq.com) in New Zealand.
-Primarily, I'm using ReactJS and ExpressJS to build fullstack web apps, but of late I'm dabling in docker and kubernetes.
+Primarily, I'm using **ReactJS** and **ExpressJS** to build fullstack web apps, but of late I'm dabbling in **Docker** and **Kubernetes**.

+Most of my projects here on GitHub are assignments -- you'll find more details

-Some of my long term goals include migrating to TypeScript, iOS and macOS development, and other JS frameworks like Svelte.
+Some of my long term goals include migrating to TypeScript, iOS and macOS development, and trying other JS frameworks like Svelte and Remix.

-Most of my projects here on GitHub are assignments where the aim was to build a demonstration of several technologies working together.

-Connect with me on [LinkedIn](https://www.linkedin.com/in/caedan/)

 ***